-- 1 A) To power down the control unit, pull out the main circuit breaker. - On a PARTNER Plus 220V system, move the on/off switch to the "off" position ("O"). - B) To remove the cover, place one hand on the handle on the bottom front of the cover and place your other hand on the top of the cover. - C) Gently pull the cover up from the bottom and tilt it towards the top until it detaches from the backplane.
+- A) To power down the control unit, pull out the main circuit breaker or move the on/off switch to the "off" position ("O"), depending upon which hardware configuration you have. - B) To remove the cover, place one hand on the handle on the bottom front of the cover and place your other hand on the top of the cover. - C) Gently pull the cover up from the bottom and tilt it towards the top until it detaches from the backplane.